 Scarcely three years later, with the outbreak of World War II the Dutch abandoned the outpost when the Japanese invaded New Guinea.
 Following the war, some areas of Asmat became unstable and people left their villages.
 Approximately 6,000 Asmat exiles went north into the Kamoro region.
 Here, the Dutch Catholic missionary Fr.
 Gerard Zegwaard, msc, encountered these Asmat regufees and was able to learn the Asmat language and begin communications.
 In 1949 Asmat refugees returned to their villages and, in 1953, the Dutch Mission of the Sacred Heart established a misison in Agats.
 The following year, the Dutch government returned and resestablished their colonial outpost.
-As Dutch missionaries gradually left the archipelago in the years following Indonesia's independence from the Netherlands, the Dutch missionaries in Asmat were replaced by missionaries from the American Crosier Fathers and Brothers in 1958.
+Dutch missionaries gradually left the archipelago in the years following Indonesia's independence from the Netherlands.
+In Asmat they were replaced by missionaries from the American Crosier Fathers and Brothers beginning in 1958.

 In 1962 the Dutch abandoned their claims to what had been Dutch New Guinea and the Indonesian government took over administration of western New Guinea.
-In the 1960s the Indonesian administrators attempted to eliminate critical elements of Asmat culture and the ceremonial houses (yeu) where people gathered to hold religious ceremonies and discuss significant communal matters were destroyed.
-The Asmat were also told to curtail their ceremonial activities and their associated carvings.
+In the 1960s the Indonesian authorities attempted to ban critical elements of Asmat culture.
+The Asmat were told to curtail their ceremonial activities and their associated carvings.
+The ceremonial houses (yeu) where people gathered to hold religious ceremonies and discuss significant communal matters were burned and many Asmat artworks were destroyed.
 Government opposition to Asmat cuture and art was strongest from 1964 to 1968.
 As this opposition began to lift, the Crosier missionaries began encouraging the Asmat to revive their carving and celebrations.

 The Asmat Museum of Culture and Progress and the American Museum of Asmat Art